vishnu04-priya04/COVID/README.md

 # COVID
-Corona is a deadly virus.
+corona virus is a deadly virus.
-stay home stay safe.